Saturday, February 03, 2007 |

 It's very difficult to write about personal things.
 Why do it, you say, for free?--So others can dissect it, analyse it, email each other about it....ugh, i know if i thought about those things, I wouldn't be able to write anymore.
 It's a huge risk, and I know for myself I need that illusion of privacy when I write anything personal.
 I need to be able to pretend no one will read it.
 Why do people do it?--I don't know.
 I think we all have different reasons for writing the various sorts of things we do.
 I've often wondered about why.
 I can't say for certain why I do, even.
 I do know my own reasons have changed over time, and so has my writing, and I find I post less and reveal far, far less than I once did.

 I think one reason is a type of validation, which is fine.
 It all depends on what a writer desires, but I wouldn’t call a diarist a writer because a diary doesn’t involve any manipulation of language, it’s very simple, and repetitive.
 There’s a difference between the two, but they both have their appeal.
 Most people are curious about the lives of others, if we weren’t then the majority of the population would be sociopath and the success of blogging pretty much proves that there’s a need for memoirs but it can be risky and a person has to weigh up the pros and cons.
 I kind of use word ‘free’ even though nothing is for free, but in terms of writing for little payment (with the exception of comments as payments) I'm not sure of the value - in terms of myself.
 It doesn’t put food on the table, pay my bills, my child’s school fees but besides this, I don‘t get a creative buzz out of writing about my daily events.
 But it’s different for others, and that’s cool.
 It’s not to say that the few stories I get published pay all my bills, but they may pay for, let’s say a couple of school books or a school excursion, and that’s something that no commenter can give me, which is why my writing outside the blog is more valuable or meaningful to me, if that makes sense but at the same time I think it’s important for some type of cohesion rather than rivalry.
 Everyone has their own style, and preference.
 People express themselves differently, some things may or may not appeal; if a person doesn’t like certain content, then they can exercise their right not to read any further, and that’s it but not to take their sole view and transfer it across cyberspace to others, to say ‘don’t read this, because the person has this or that view.’
 Every person has a different cultural background, and a different perception of life as it unfolds around them.
 Some people prefer blondes, others prefer chunky asses, and others still, don’t want to know about blondes and chunky asses (for example), and that’s the diversity that is.
+The high school comparison is the closest I can come to describing a sometime phenomenon that I came across last year and it’s like the saying ‘too many cooks spoil the broth,’ meaning that one event, that’s between two people (or a small group of people) becomes something else when interference occurs, to the point where things are distorted, and no one knows who’s telling the truth, and is it possible to tell the complete truth?
+Blogs are mainly for entertainment value: literary, fun, etc.

 Thank you for your response... :)